Take Action Against Rat Poisons

-Since 2006, WildCare has been working to combat the use of rat poisons (rodenticides) to control rodents.
+Since 2006, WildCare has worked to combat the use of rat poisons (rodenticides) to control rodents.
 Why are we against rat poisons?
 Because rat poisons don’t just kill rodents.
 They also kill the animals that eat rats and mice, like hawks, owls, foxes, raccoons and skunks.

 The rat poisons currently available throughout most of the United States and the world build up to extremely toxic levels in the bodies of the rodents that consume them.
 As the rodent dies, it becomes a tempting meal to a hungry predator.
 Once eaten, that toxic load of poison transfers, and the anticoagulant effect of the rodenticide causes internal bleeding and often death in the body of the predator.

 Even if the dose of poison isn’t enough to kill the predator animal, it is still a highly toxic substance with significant adverse health indications.
 Many animals carry a “sub-lethal” amount of poison in their blood that may make them more susceptible to injury and illness.

 In WildCare’s Wildlife Hospital, animals showing obvious symptoms of rat poison (rodenticide) poisoning, like bleeding from the eyes and nose, lethargy and anemia, are treated aggressively with Vitamin K injections and other anti-rodenticide protocols.